andreyvelsk/SkyrimWebMonitor/README.md

 1. Install the **[SkyrimWebSocket](https://github.com/andreyvelsk/SkyrimWebSocket)** SKSE plugin in your Skyrim Special Edition.
 Follow the install guide in that repo.
 By default it listens on `ws://127.0.0.1:8765`.
 2. Launch Skyrim through `skse64_loader.exe` and load a save.
-3. Open https://andreyvelsk.github.io/SkyrimWebMonitor/ in a browser on the same machine (or on a device on the same network if you set the plugin's `ListenAddress` to `0.0.0.0`).
+3. Install latest .apk [release](https://github.com/andreyvelsk/SkyrimWebMonitor/releases/latest), OR, Open https://andreyvelsk.github.io/SkyrimWebMonitor/ in a browser on the same machine
 4. Configure the WebSocket URL on first launch and connect.

+## Install via Obtainium (Android)

+If you use **[Obtainium](https://github.com/ImranR98/Obtainium)**, you can install and update the APK directly from this repository's GitHub Releases.

+1. Open Obtainium and tap **Add App**.
+2. Choose **GitHub** as the source.
+3. Paste the repo URL: `https://github.com/andreyvelsk/SkyrimWebMonitor`.
+4. Select the latest release asset (`.apk`) and install.

+After that, Obtainium will notify you when a new release is published.

 ## Install as a PWA